Community-Based Resources

 2. If an APSS referral is needed:

-• Discuss with the family their willingness to participate as APSS services are VOLUNTARY.
+• Discuss with the family their willingness to participate as APSS services are voluntary.

 • Evaluate APSS eligibility and explain the benefits of APSS services to the family.